 The Amazon Echo can do a lot more than play music and check the weather.
 As futuristically as you’d expect, it can actually control a wide range of smarthome products so that all your home comforts are just a voice command away.
 Read on as we show you how.

-Prepare Your Device
+Prepare Your Smarthome Devices

 As such, we’d recommend first updating the firmware and companion software for the smarthome devices and hubs you intend to add to Alexa.
-In the case of our demonstration system, this meant updating the Philips Hue hub to the most current software and ensuring that the iOS app we use to control it was also properly updated.

-How to Add a Smarthome Device to Alexa
+How to Add Smarthome Devices to Alexa

 With that cleared up, let’s take a look how to do exactly what we just described.

 Add Your Devices

 With your smart home devices all updated and your naming schemes tidied up, open the Alexa app on your smartphone and tap the menu icon in the upper-left corner.